 Just as we compete for market share in highly competitive global markets, we compete for talent in equally competitive labor environments.
 In order to attract and retain critical leadership in these competitive environments, we strive to provide a comprehensive and competitive total compensation package.
-We utilize the resources of an independent compensation consultant to aid in establishing our programs and monitor how they compare with the marketplace.
-Specifically, the Personnel and Compensation Committee ("Committee") has retained Towers Perrin, a leading global executive compensation consulting group, to review total compensation and market trends relative to executive compensation.
-Towers Perrin typically is retained to perform a detailed analysis every other year, with the survey then aged to update information during the intervening year.
-Towers Perrin performed a detailed analysis of our executive compensation during 2008.
-As described below, the Committee asked Towers Perrin to provide input on overall compensation and components of compensation for 10 executive positions, including each of the named executive officers, at the 50th percentile of market survey data.
-In addition to providing information regarding executive pay, Towers Perrin also provides information relating to director compensation and market trends.
+We utilize the resources of an independent compensation consultant to aid in establishing our programs and to monitor how they compare with the marketplace.
+Specifically, the Personnel and Compensation Committee ("Committee") has retained Towers Watson (known as Towers Perrin before its December, 2009 merger with Watson Wyatt, and hereafter referred to as "Towers Watson"), a leading global executive compensation consulting group, to review total compensation and market trends relative to executive compensation.
+Historically management has subscribed to the Watson Wyatt, now Towers Watson, compensation surveys and CompQuest data base analytical tools to benchmark non-executive positions.
+Additionally, management utilizes Towers Watson in various consulting capacities related to employee benefits programs.